maormoshe/NotificationMsgLibrary/projects/ngx-notification-msg/README.md

 ## Demo

-- A simple usage example can be found under `src/app` directory of this repository.

-- You may also visit the online usage example on https://maormoshe.github.io/NotificationMsgLibrary/
+- You may visit the online usage example on https://maormoshe.github.io/NotificationMsgLibrary/

 ## Installation